nicolefederici/js-basics-functions-readme/README.md

 }

 let result = exerciseDog("Byron", "poodle");
-console.log(result);
+console.log(result); // => "Byron did not exercise due to rain"
 ```

 In JavaScript, when a function is _called_, when it encounters a `return`
-statement it returns the thing that appears to the right of the word.
+statement it "returns" the value of the thing that appears to the right of the word.
 The thing
 could be a `String`, a `Number` or an _expression_ like `1 + 1` (which returns,
 `2`, sensibly enough).